De Bruyne equals Henry's assist record in convincing Man City victory | Goal.com

 The Belgium star went into Sunday's clash against Norwich City needing just one more to meet the mark set by Arsenal's legend.

-And that assist, his 20th of 2019-20, came in the final minutes for Riyad Mahrez as Manchester City ran out 5-0 winners over already relegated Norwich City.
+And that assist, his 20th of 2019-20, came in the final minutes for Raheem Sterling as Manchester City ran out 5-0 winners over already relegated Norwich City.

 Henry's mark has stood for the best part of two decades, having contributed 20 assists to the Gunners' 2002-3 campaign.